-The following policies apply to second or subsequent associate degrees:
+The following policies apply:

-- No more than one Associate of General Education degree may be earned. - Credit earned in a concentration or major may be used to meet the requirements of only one associate degree. - Credit earned in a concentration or major may not be used retroactively to satisfy the requirements of another associate degree. - Only one degree will be conferred on a student at any term/semester.
+- No more than one Associate of General Education degree may be earned. - Credit earned in a concentration or major may be used to meet the requirements of only one associate degree. - Credit earned in a concentration or major may not be used retroactively to satisfy the requirements of another associate degree. - Only one degree will be conferred on a student for any term/semester.